 Join the Lab

 We are looking for lab members who are curious and motivated, with a strong academic record, with a passion to learn how to do scientific research.
-Projects include basic neuroscience questions around neural control of locomotion, and clinical questions of how to promote mobility recovery after brain injury.
+Projects include basic neuroscience questions around neural control of mobility, and clinical questions of how to promote mobility recovery after stroke.

 Of note, the lab is located at Parkwood Institute where patient rehabilitation takes place, and graduate degrees are through Western University's graduate program in Neuroscience or Health and Rehab Science.
 All trainees will benefit from affiliation with the School of Physical Therapy and Western's Brain and Mind Institute.